fallen-icarus/cardano-swaps/GettingStarted.md

   --stdout
 ```

 The assets do not need to be properly sorted for this query to work.
-For example, even though
-ada should always be asset1, this query will still work if ada is set for asset2.
 The CLI will
-properly query the swaps regardless of the order.
+properly query the swaps regardless of which asset is `first` and `second`.

 ### All Swaps